macdougt/ML-Notes/README.md

 [Calculating Number of Parameters in a LSTM Unit & Layer](https://medium.com/@priyadarshi.cse/calculating-number-of-parameters-in-a-lstm-unit-layer-7e491978e1e4)

+### ANN (Artificial Neural Network)

+### DNN (Deep Neural Network)

+*The word "deep" in "deep learning" refers to the number of layers through which the data is transformed*

+### CNN (Convolution Neural Network)

+### RNN (Recurrent Neural Network)

+###

+### LSTM (Long Short-Term Memory)

+### Sequence-to-Sequence models

+Encoder-Decoder

+### Transformer

+A transformer is a deep learning model that adopts the mechanism of attention, weighing the influence of different parts of the input data.

+#### Attention

+*Attention* is a technique that mimics cognitive attention.
+The effect enhances the important parts of the input data and fades out the rest -- the thought being that the network should devote more computing power on that small but important part of the data.

+Types of attention

+ - dot-product attention - uses the dot product between vectors to determine attention

+ - multi-head attention - combines several different attention mechanisms to direct the overall attention of a network or sub-network

 ### GAN (Generative Adversarial Network)

 A GAN is comprised of 2 models (a discriminator and a generator)